PHILIPPINES ADOPTIONS

 The Philippines is a signatory to the Hague Adoption Convention.

-The Philippines Hague Central Authority has accredited Sunrise to assist with finding families for children.
+National Authority for Child Care (NACC) has accredited Sunrise to assist with finding families for children.

 The Parents